Nadine Woodward

-Nadine Woodward (born January 27, 1962) is an American politician serving as the mayor of Spokane, Washington.
+Nadine Woodward (born January 27, 1962) is an American politician who served as the mayor of Spokane, Washington from December 30, 2019 to January 1, 2024.
 She succeeded David Condon in December 2019.
-Prior to her election, Woodward worked as a television presenter.
+Prior to her election, Woodward worked as a news anchor.
+Woodward lost her bid for reelection in 2023 and was succeeded by former Washington State Department of Commerce Director Lisa Brown.

 Early life and education

-Raised in Vancouver, Washington, Woodward graduated from Hudson's Bay High School in 1980 before attending the University of Portland, graduating in 1985 with a Bachelor of Science degree.
+Raised in Vancouver, Washington, Woodward graduated from Hudson's Bay High School in 1980 before attending the University of Portland, graduating in 1985 with a Bachelor's degree in Communications Management.